 Over 70 local chapters of the AATSP exist in the United States and Canada.
 The alpha chapter has evolved into Metropolitan New York Chapter, founded in 1916 as the Association of Teachers of Spanish, and becoming the first chapter of the new AATS on 1 January 1917.
 Some groups are very active with regular meetings and wide-ranging cultural and pedagogical programs.
 Others usually meet in conjunction with the state language association and sponsor the National Spanish Examination and a few other activities.
 Most nominations for national officers emanate from chapters so membership and participation are important.
 Many lasting friendships and professional acquaintances have been made through AATSP chapters and participation seems to be growing.

 From the beginning, Hispania, the association journal was envisioned as a first-class scholarly publication and also as a source of practical advice for classroom teachers.
-It has steadily grown in prestige and has had 12 editors through the years; the present editor is Sheri Spaine Long, United States Air Force Academy/University of Alabama at Birmingham.
+It has steadily grown in prestige and has had 12 editors through the years; the present editor is Sheri Spaine Long.

 An Annual Meeting has been held each year since 1917 with the exception of two years during World War II when government restrictions prohibited such gatherings.
 Each Annual Meeting contains a plethora of sessions of wider or narrower interest, numerous workshops for members, and many social activities designed to augment the camaraderie of members.
 Recent meetings have been held in Costa Rica, San Diego, San Francisco, San Juan, Madrid, Cancún, Philadelphia, Chicago, and New York.
 The 2002 meeting was held in Rio de Janeiro, the first one in a Portuguese-speaking country.

 Various auxiliaries have been founded throughout the history of the AATSP and most survive and thrive today.
 The Sociedad Honoraria Hispánica was established in 1952, after some initial moves by a group of New York teachers who started Pan American Clubs and a group of Miami teachers who first organized an honor group on a local basis, subsequently petitioning the AATSP for official recognition.
-It has long published an official newsletter for its sponsors, ¡Albricias!
-There are well over a thousand chapters and the number of initiates grows each year.
+It has long published an official student publication, Albricias.
+There are well over two thousand chapters and the number of initiates grows each year.
 A club for elementary and middle school students, the Sociedad Hispánica de Amistad, was formed in 2001.
-Judith Park directs the SHH and Pamela Wink directs the newest organization.

 One of the most signal services the AATSP offers to secondary school teachers is the National Spanish Examination.
 Offered each spring, it is often the chief activity of local AATSP chapters.
 The initial mechanisms for the examinations were established by Sol Saporta of Indiana University in the early 50s.
 In 1954, Harry T. Charly assumed leadership of the NSE, a post he held for 23 years.
 The current Director of the NSE is Kevin Cessna-Buscemi of Valparaiso, IN.
 The number of students taking the exam is at an all-time high.